bmaxwellcoder/chefschoice/README.md

 - Tameika Scott
 - Bryan Williamson

-*Note: This was originally a team project that has been updated and maintained by Bryan Williamson.*
+*Note: This was originally a team project that has been updated by Bryan Williamson.*

 ### App Evaluation
 - **Category:** Food & Drink